 - and Hampshire.

-Garden towns are a similar set-up to a garden village, but they are bigger.
-The locations for new garden towns include Aylesbury, Taunton and Harlow and Gilston.
-It is thought that these towns will provide up to 200,000 extra homes.
+Garden towns are a similar set-up to a garden village, but they are more prominent.
+The locations for new garden towns include Aylesbury, Taunton and Harlow, and Gilston.
+Its thought that these towns will provide up to 200,000 extra homes.

 With so many new homes set to be provided by the large garden towns and villages projects, the need for manual work in the locations affected is sure to rise.
 This will give the economy a boost thanks to the new jobs that will be created.

-It will, in turn, lead to regions having a greater population as the new homes are bought.
+In turn, it will lead to regions having a more significant population as the new homes are bought.
 However, there is a popular misconception that this will cause resources for nearby residents to be strained.
-Resources such as school places for children and being able to make doctor appointments are often said to be affected, but this won’t be the case.
-This is because, as mentioned earlier, garden villages have their own facilities such as schools and general practices.
+Resources such as school places for children and making doctor appointments are often said to be affected, but this won’t be the case.
+As mentioned earlier, garden villages have their own facilities, such as schools and general practices.
 This will also create more jobs in the actual area of development.

 We know that there will be sufficient greenery around the new builds, with most homes likely to have their own gardens.
 New garden furniture will also be needed due to the new space, but what are the current trends?

-Timber decking is very popular at present as it can provide a great space to sit in and socialise and doesn’t take a great deal of attention to keep looking fresh and tidy.
+Timber decking is very popular at present as it can provide ample space to sit in and socialize and doesn’t take a great deal of attention to keep looking fresh and tidy.

 Hot tubs are another garden craze that’s sweeping the nation.
-In recent years, more and more people are buying the quirky item for the garden.
-A businessman in North Wales recently needed to double the size of his hot tub showroom to try to keep up with demand and these are a delightful addition to any garden space, especially those gardens with a great view.
+In recent years, more and more people are buying a quirky item for the garden.
+A businessman in North Wales recently needed to double the size of his hot tub showroom to keep up with demand, and these are a delightful addition to any garden space, especially those gardens with a great view.